-The Housing Choice Voucher (HCV) Program permits eligible participants, including participants with portable vouchers, the option of purchasing a home with their voucher assistance rather than renting.
+The PHA is not accepting new applicants for the home ownership program at this time.
+The Housing Choice Voucher (HCV) Program permits previously determined eligible participants, including participants with portable vouchers, the option of purchasing a home with their voucher assistance rather than renting.

-Eligible families will be current HCV program participants.
+Previously determined eligible families will be current HCV program participants.
 Public Housing residents are also eligible as long as applicable transfer requirements between the Public Housing program and Housing Choice Voucher program are met and vouchers are available.
 The Housing Choice Voucher Homeownership Program can only be offered to those eligible for the voucher program.